nnsun/syncify/README.md

 Simply create a room, have your friends join in, and everyone's playback will be synced up!

+Please allow some time to join or create a room when first starting up the app.
+The backend is hosted on Heroku and may need some time to wake up.

 ## Project Details

 The project comprises of a Node.js backend running Express.js and a Vue.js frontend.
 It utilizes the [Spotify Web Playback SDK](https://developer.spotify.com/documentation/web-playback-sdk/).